areski/django-frontend-notification/README.rst

 ============

 If you've found a bug, implemented a feature or customized the template and think it is useful then please consider contributing.
-Patches, pull requests or just suggestions are welcome!
+Patches, pull requests and suggestions are welcome!

 Source code: http://github.com/Star2Billing/django-frontend-notification

 If you don’t like Github and Git you’re welcome to send regular patches.